Structure, Functionality, and Bioceramics - Design Principles for High Performance

 T (float): Temperature [°C]

-t (float): time [hours]
+t (float): Time [hours]

 noise (float): Noise level